Skip to code content (skip section selection)

 (J) Highway: A street designated as a state or federal highway by the state or federal agency responsible therefor.

-(K) Half: A portion of the width of a street, usually along the edge of a subdivision, where the remaining portion of the street could be provided by dedication in connection with approval of an adjoining subdivision.
+(K) Half: A portion of the width of a street, usually along the edge of a subdivision, where the remaining portion of the street.

 STREET FACADE: Any wall abutting a dedicated public street.